Posts

 Medical Coding and Genetic Mutations: Clinical Relevance of MTHFR and Other Harmful Variants

-🧬 Understanding Genetic Mutations in Medical Coding: Focus on MTHFR and Other Clinically Relevant Mutations Introduction In modern healthcare, genetic mutations play a growing role in diagnosis, treatment planning, and risk assessment—especially in specialties like obstetrics, oncology, neurology, and pediatrics.
+Understanding Genetic Mutations in Medical Coding: Focus on MTHFR and Other Clinically Relevant Mutations In modern healthcare, genetic mutations play a growing role in diagnosis, treatment planning, and risk assessment—especially in specialties like obstetrics, oncology, neurology, and pediatrics.
 For medical coders, it is crucial to understand what genetic mutations are , how they are documented, and when they are clinically significant enough to be coded using ICD-10-CM.
 What Is a Genetic Mutation?
 A genetic mutation is a change or variation in a gene .
 These changes can be: Inherited from parents, or Acquired over a person’s lifetime Think of your DNA as an instruction manual for your body.
 A mutation is like a spelling mistake in that manual.
 Some mutations have no effect, some are beneficial, and others can cause serious medical conditions.
 Why So Many Mutations Exist Human genetic diversity is vast.
-Over 430 million genetic variants (muta...
+Over 430 million genetic variants (mutations) have been identifie...

 Understanding E/M Codes: New (99202–99205) vs Established Patients (99212–99215) and How to Use Our Calculator